Cadillac SRX: Second generation (2010)

+As it used the Epsilon platform, the second generation SRX drivetrain was a front transverse mounted V6 engine with a transverse mounted transaxle powering the front wheels.
+The AWD option was implemented with a power take-off output of the transaxle, and a propeller shaft to a rear differential to power the rear wheels.

 2016 was the last model year for the SRX as Cadillac replaced it by the XT5 in the spring of 2016 as a 2017 model.

 2011 changes

 For the 2011 model year, a rear backup camera and Cadillac Premium Care Maintenance program became standard and full keyless access became standard on Luxury and Performance models.
 In January 2011, General Motors discontinued production of the 2.8 liter turbo-charged V6 engine in the SRX, citing poor sales numbers.
 Less than 10 percent of SRX buyers opted for the turbo-charged engine.
 This left the naturally aspirated 3.0 liter V6 as the only engine available for the remainder of the 2011 model year.

 2012 changes

 For 2012, a 3.6 liter V6 with E85 flex-fuel capability was offered in the turbo V6's place.
 The six-speed transmission received an Eco feature for improved fuel economy.
 Other additions include Xenon Blue exterior color and ebony interior.
 Also, Bluetooth hands-free technology became standard on all trims and a heated steering wheel became available.